timofei-iatsenko/node-modbus-rtu/README.md

 That make you code much cleaner and decoupled.
 See examples below.

 2. **Promises** Promises is a great pattern for the last time.
 Promises make async code more clean and readable.
-This library using promises.
 All communication functions return promises, so you can easily process data or catch exceptions.

 ## Examples